State-Space models in mvgam

 plot_mvgam_smooth(notrend_mod, smooth = 1)

 On this plot, red indicates below-average linear predictors and white indicates above-average.
-We can then plot the deviation smooths for each algal group to see how they vary from the “global” pattern:
+We can then plot the deviation smooths for a few algal groups to see how they vary from the “global” pattern:

 plot_mvgam_smooth(notrend_mod, smooth = 2)